Ahmad Brooks: 2009 season

-Brooks made his 49ers debut in the Week 3 27–24 road loss to the Minnesota Vikings and finished the game with two tackles.
+Brooks made his 49ers debut in Week 3 against the Minnesota Vikings and finished the 27–24 road loss with two tackles.
 During a Week 7 24–21 road loss to the Houston Texans, Brooks recorded two tackles and his first sack of the season.
+Three weeks later against the Chicago Bears on Thursday Night Football, he had a pass deflection in the 10–6 victory.

-During a Week 13 20–17 road loss to the Seattle Seahawks, Brooks recorded five tackles, a forced fumble, and a sack.
-In the next game against the Arizona Cardinals on Monday Night Football, he had four tackles and single-game career-highs of three sacks and two forced fumbles during the 24–9 victory.
-Two weeks later against the Detroit Lions, Brooks recorded two tackles and a sack in the 20–6 victory.
+During a Week 13 20–17 road loss to the Seattle Seahawks, Brooks had five tackles, a forced fumble, and a sack.
+In the next game against the Arizona Cardinals on Monday Night Football, he recorded four tackles and single-game career-highs of three sacks and two forced fumbles during the 24–9 victory.
+Two weeks later against the Detroit Lions, Brooks had two tackles, a sack, and two forced fumbles in the 20–6 victory.

-Brooks finished the 2009 season with 21 tackles, six sacks, and two pass deflections in 14 games and no starts.
+Brooks finished the 2009 season with 21 tackles, six sacks, five forced fumbles, and two pass deflections in 14 games and no starts.

 2010 season

 During a Week 2 25–22 loss to the New Orleans Saints on Monday Night Football, Brooks recorded two tackles and his first sack of the season.
+Three weeks later against the Philadelphia Eagles, he had a pass deflection in the 27–24 loss.

-During a Week 8 24–16 victory over the Denver Broncos, Brooks had three tackles and his second sack of the season.
+During Week 8 against the Denver Broncos in London, Brooks had three tackles and his second sack of the season in the 24–16 victory.
 Brooks earned his first start as a 49er in Week 13 against the Green Bay Packers and finished the 34–16 road loss with four tackles and two sacks.
 In the regular season finale against the Cardinals, Brooks recorded four tackles, a sack, a pass deflection, and his first NFL interception during the 38–7 victory.

 Brooks finished the 2010 season with 31 tackles, five sacks, two pass deflections, and an interception in 15 games and one start.